 For some companies, it’s easy to create a recycling program with a laissez-faire approach and hope for the best while calling it a success.
-However, to truly have an effective waste and recycling program that makes an impact, companies must be more dynamic—adjusting recycling programs to meet new needs as they arise, such as business expansion, unexpected materials being introduced into the waste stream, and new employees joining the team.
+However, to truly have an effective waste and recycling program that makes an impact, companies must be more dynamic — adjusting recycling programs to meet new needs as they arise, such as business expansion, unexpected materials being introduced into the waste stream, and new employees joining the team.

 Knowing this, you might be wondering: How can my company create a recycling program that is effective and evergreen?
-Check out a few tips below that your business can implement to ensure a successful recycling program, increase recycling rates, and improve cost savings--No matter what curveballs are thrown your way!
+Check out a few tips below that your business can implement to ensure a successful recycling program, increase recycling rates, and improve cost savings — no matter what curveballs are thrown your way!

 How To Ensure Your Recycling Program Remains Evergreen